spatie/laravel-collection-macros/README.md

 ### `try`

-If any of the methods between `try` and `catch` throws and exception, then the exception can be handled in `catch`.
+If any of the methods between `try` and `catch` throw an exception, then the exception can be handled in `catch`.

 ```php
 collect(['a', 'b', 'c', 1, 2, 3])